qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 }
 ```

-There are two general methods: CanExecuteDataOp and ExecuteDataOp, which have two parameters:
+There are two general methods: CanExecuteDataOp and ExecuteDataOp, which take two parameters:
-one of SfDataGrid type and one of DataOp type.
+- one of type SfDataGrid and
+- one of type DataOp.

-They operate on selected columns, rows, or cells of the data grid.
+They operate on selected columns, rows, or cells of a data grid.
-They use a GetSelectedRowsAndColumns method, which returns an array of GridCellInfo of selected cells of the data grid,
+They use the GetSelectedRowsAndColumns method, which returns an array of GridCellInfo of the selected data grid cells.
-but also have four output parameters:
+But they also have four output parameters:
-- allColumnsSelected - set to true if and only if all the columns of the grid are selected,
+- allColumnsSelected – set to true if and only if all grid columns are selected,
-- selectedColumn (as an array of GridColumn) - filled with those columns, which are currently selected,
+- selectedColumn (as a GridColumn array) – populated with the columns that are currently selected,
-- allRowsSelected - set to true if and only if all the rows of the grid are selected,
+- allRowsSelected – set to true if and only if all grid rows are selected,
-- selectedRows (as an array of object) - filled with those data rows, which are currently selected.
+- selectedRows (as an object array) – populated with the data rows that are currently selected.

 ```csharp
   public static GridCellInfo[] GetSelectedRowsAndColumns (this SfDataGrid dataGrid, out bool allColumnsSelected, out GridColumn[] selectedColumns, out bool allRowsSelected, out object[] selectedRows)